cristianbuse/VBA-MemoryTools/README.md

 # VBA-MemoryTools
 Native memory manipulation in VBA

-Using CopyMemory API (RtlMoveMemory on Windows and MemMove on Mac) is quite slow when used many times.
+Using CopyMemory API (RtlMoveMemory on Windows) is quite slow when used many times.
 Moreover, on some systems this Memory API is even slower due to certain software (e.g. Windows Defender - see [article](https://stackoverflow.com/questions/57885185/windows-defender-extremly-slowing-down-macro-only-on-windows-10)).
-The API can become so slow that is pretty much unusable (e.g. on my x32 machine it is 600 times slower than it used to be).
+The API can become so slow that is pretty much unusable (e.g. on my x32 Windows machine it is 600 times slower than it used to be).
 Using the **LibMemory** module presented here overcomes the speed issues for reading and writing 1, 2, 4 and 8 bytes from and into memory.

 Related [Code Review question](https://codereview.stackexchange.com/questions/252659/fast-native-memory-manipulation-in-vba)

 ## Implementation
 Same technique used [here](https://github.com/cristianbuse/VBA-WeakReference) was implemented.
 A remote Variant allows the changing of the VarType on a second Variant which in turn reads memory remotely as well (has VT_BYREF flag set).
 A single CopyMemory API call is done when initializing the mentioned remote VarType.
 Subsequent usage relies on native VBA code only.

-4 main parametric properties (Get/Let) are exposed:
+5 main parametric properties (Get/Let) are exposed:
  1. MemByte
  2. MetInt
  3. MemLong
  4. MemLongPtr
+ 5. MemLongLong (x64 only)

 A function for UnsignedAddition of Integers is also exposed.